abidalisyed80/terraform/AWS_RDS_Multi-Env/readme.md

 #Initialize project from root
-terrafrom init
+terraform init

-#to maintain state file separately for each env
+#to maintain state files separately for each env
 #create workspaces for each env
 terraform  workspace new qa
 terraform  workspace new stag